krootee/Ghost/README.md

 #### Steering servo

 For controlling a SG-90 or similar microservo for steering.
-Pin 1 = PWM control signal
+1. PWM control signal
-Pin 2 = +5V
+2. +5V
-Pin 3 = GND
+3. GND

 #### Motor

 A 3 pin header for connecting an Electronic Speed Control (ESC).
 I'm using the HobbyKing XC-10A esc.
-Pin 1 = PWM control signal
+  1. PWM control signal
-Pin 2 = Power from the Li-Po battery.
+  2. Power from the Li-Po battery.
 Used to power entire PCB.
-Pin 3 = Ground
+  3. Ground

 #### General purpose button